megalithos/portfolio-react-e-store/readme.md

 	+ You can register a new account
 	+ You can login to an account
 	+ You can log out
+	+ Your token is automatically refreshed from the server if the token is valid

 - Management tools (only accessible to moderators & administrators)
 	+ Moderators and administrators get unread messages (that are sent via Contact Form) to /profile/unreadMessages page